Best for

 Known length range: the listed vehicle length.

 Interior space is limited.
-Think carefully about luggage, coolers, outdoor gear, bikes, child gear, and bad-weather downtime.
+It works best when luggage, food, water, bikes, child gear, and bad-weather downtime are realistic for the exact rental.

 Storage signal: storage details are shown in photos and model descriptions.